Understand your risk. Make informed decisions. Advocate for yourself. Support the research.

 Research is in progress in New Zealand to develop preventive drugs as an alternative to risk reducing surgery.
 Clinical trials may begin in the next 4-5 years.
 You can support this research with through the HDGC Research Fund established specifically for this purpose.

-If you have been tested for a CDH1 gene mutation because you have clinical features suggestive of HDGC (meeting the established for criteria for testing for HDGC) and no CDH1 mutation is found, it could be that you don’t have HDGC or another gene mutation is in play that has not yet been discovered.
-Researchers continue to work on identifying other gene mutations that may increase risk of HDGC.
-For these patients guidance is not as straightforward.
-Intensive endoscopic screening in a center with HDGC expertise for first-degree relatives of patients meeting criteria mentioned above may be recommended.
+If you have been tested for a CDH1 or CTNNA1 gene variant because you have clinical features suggestive of HDGC (meeting the established for criteria for testing for HDGC) and no variant is found, it could be that another gene variant is in play that has not yet been discovered.
+Researchers continue to work on identifying other gene variants that may contribute to HDGC.
+Gastric surveillance in an HDGC expert center should be considered.
+PTG is not advised.
+Breast management based upon individualized assessment is recommended.

-Family members falling into this category who have a diffuse gastric cancer (DGC) diagnosis or lobular breast cancer (LBC) diagnosis should consider DNA banking (Prevention Genetics) to be used for future use and discovery of mutations associated with gastric cancer in the future.
+Family members falling into this category who have a diffuse gastric cancer (DGC) diagnosis or lobular breast cancer (LBC) diagnosis should consider DNA banking (Prevention Genetics) to be used for future testing and discovery of other variants associated with gastric cancer in the future.

 Variant of Uncertain Significance (VUS)

-Unlike mutations classified as pathogenic (causing or capable of causing disease) it is unclear whether or not this alteration in the DNA actually increases the risk of disease, or is a benign variation that has no impact on gene function.
-IGCLC HDGC Guideline addresses issues about VUS and should be taken into consideration.
+Unlike variants classified as pathogenic (causing or capable of causing disease) it is unclear whether or not this alteration in the DNA actually increases the risk of disease, or is a benign variation that has no impact on gene function.

 – Discuss IGCLC HDGC Guidelines with your medical provider.

-– Find out if your VUS has been analyzed.
-A lab in Portugal performs analysis of many CDH1 VUS alterations in order to inform patients and clinicians about the severity of the variant.
-If you are diagnosed with a CDH1 VUS, please have your genetic counselor contact us for information on how to obtain services for functional evaluation at Raquel Seruca’s lab (IPATIMUP/i3S, Porto).
+– Talk to your genetic counselor about further knowledge and study of your particular variant.
+A lab in Portugal performs analysis of many CDH1 VUS alterations in order to advance research and inform patients and clinicians about the severity of the variant.
+If you are diagnosed with a CDH1 VUS, please have your genetic counselor contact us for more information on how to obtain services for functional evaluation at Raquel Seruca’s lab (IPATIMUP/i3S, Porto).
 There is no fee for these services.

 – Read more about the work in Portugal related to CDH1 VUS.